jameshfisher/jameshfisher.com/_posts/2018-04-07-the-dots-do-matter-how-to-scam-a-gmail-user.md

 Where is the security flaw here?
 Some would say it's Netflix's fault;
-that Netflix should verify the email address on sign up, or that Netflix should disallow the registration of `james.hfisher@gmail.com` when a Netflix account already existed for `jameshfisher@gmail.com`.
+that Netflix should verify the email address on sign up.
+But using someone else's address on signup only cedes control of the account to that person.
-But such policies would not add security, and would force Netflix and every other website to have insider knowledge of Gmail's canonicalization algorithm.
+Others would say that Netflix should disallow the registration of `james.hfisher@gmail.com`, but this would force Netflix and every other website to have insider knowledge of Gmail’s canonicalization algorithm.

 Actually, the blame lies with Gmail, and specifically Gmail's "dots don't matter" feature.